JohnathonNow/wolfratbot/README.md

 A simple, modular, multiplatform chatbot.
 ---------

-Currently supports both Facebook and GroupMe chatbots.
+Currently supports both Facebook, GroupMe, and IRC chatbots.

 The idea behind the project is to configure a single chatbot that runs on multiple platforms, with a simple interface for adding new platforms.